 The use of prosthesis can cause unequal movement patterns and therefore imbalanced musculature in the upper or lower body.
 There may also be changes in gait that affect the lower extremity, pelvis, shoulders and even cervical spine.

-Braces, night splints, long dental procedures, dental surgery, injury to the jaw, and dentures are all things that may affect the temporal mandibular joint (TMJ).
-Pain in the muscles or TMJ may also affect the muscles and joints of the neck (cervical spine).
+Braces, night splints, long dental procedures, grinding teeth, dental surgery, injury to the jaw, and dentures are all things that may affect the temporal mandibular joint (TMJ).
+Pain in the muscles or TMJ are known to also affect the muscles and joints of the neck (cervical spine).